 You can only see basic information online for planning applications made between 1973 and 2010.
 Copies of the plans, application forms or decision notices for these applications are not available online.

 If you want to see these documents, you should ask the planning office in the local council.
 You might need to make an appointment to see the records.

-Also, as these records have been migrated from legacy IT systems, there may be some errors on the Public Access site.
+Also, as these records have been migrated from legacy IT systems, there may be some errors.
 If you think some information is missing for an application, you should ask the planning office in the local council.

 Planning applications made since 2010